Chapter Nine: John Tayloe III Comes to Town

 prominent Maryland breeder who lived in Annapolis.

-There is no evidence that Tayloe wanted a design for a house in 1797.
-Nor is there evidence that Thornton was interested in designing houses at that time.
 However, if Thornton had a genius for architectural design, it is likely that he would have been challenged by solving the problem whoever built Tayloe's house would face.
 But was he a genius at architectural design?

 Just after his Inauguration in 1797, thanks to his nephew having lived in the federal city since 1794, President John Adams received a report on the commissioners.
 William Cranch allowed that all three commissioners were polite, but Scott "appears hasty and overbearing."
 Thornton was also hasty, not firm, "a little genius at everything," and little respected.
 White was "more mild" than Scott, "more firm" than Thornton, "and more respectable than either."
 By "little genius at everything," Cranch was probably reacting to the patchwork of Thornton's know-it-all patter, not to his being in anyway adept at solving problems.
 One might shy away from asking a "little genius at everything" to design one's house.
 After all, he would be busy with other little matters.
 In an October 1797 letter to Dr. Fell, his master when he was an apprentice in Lancashire, Thornton claimed that General Washington asked him for a plan "on a general system of education."
 He had done much writing but, as he informed a correspondent, "the multifarious business I have on hand prevents me from finishing several pages."(17)